 Recycling containers, paper reuse boxes, and battery drop bins are located in general staff and guest areas to maximize recycling opportunity.

-NCTC recycles over 71 tons annually of office consumables, batteries, mixed glass/plastic/ aluminum, raw materials, electronics, cardboard, light bulbs, oil, food scraps.
+NCTC recycles over 71 tons annually of office consumables, batteries, mixed glass/plastic/aluminum, raw materials, electronics, cardboard, light bulbs, oil, and food scraps.

 In an effort to continuously conserve energy, towels are not exchanged daily.
 Guests may place them in the bathtub for exchange.